Here comes the sun: investors increasingly hot on solar projects in S.E. Asia

 Steve O’Neil, the chief executive of Singapore-based solar panel maker REC, said he expects that to grow by 5 GW of new installations every year between 2017-2020.
 That’s the equivalent of building five standard fossil-fuel power stations annually.

-"People don't realize what is about to happen, when you're in the middle of exponential growth," said REC's O'Neil.
+"People don't realise what is about to happen, when you're in the middle of exponential growth," said REC's O'Neil.
 "It's transformational.

 Some European funds are among those looking at the region.